paulyoder/LinqToExcel/readme.markdown

 Checkout the [introduction video.](http://www.youtube.com/watch?v=t3BEUP0OTFM)

 ## Adding LinqToExcel to your project
+#### NuGet
+You can use NuGet to quickly add LinqToExcel to your project.
+Just search for 'linqtoexcel' and install the package.

-#### Add References
+#### Manually Add References
-[Download](http://code.google.com/p/linqtoexcel/downloads/list) the latest files and add the following references to your project
+If you don't want to use the NuGet package you can [Download](http://code.google.com/p/linqtoexcel/downloads/list) the latest files and add the following references to your project
 * LinqToExcel.dll
 * Remotion.Data.Linq.dll